Tezos Software Architecture¶

 important part of the node.
 It is how the client, third-party

 applications and daemons can interact with the node and introspect its

 state.
 This component uses the mainstream JSON format and HTTP

 The diagram below shows the main OPAM packages present in the source

 tezos- prefix has been

 Base and below¶

 At the center, the tezos-base package is where the blockchain specific code starts.
-Before it are the set of libraries that are used everywhere for basic operations.
+Above it in the figure (but below in terms of abstraction level) is the set of libraries that are used everywhere for basic operations.

 Optionmodule, etc.), a few

 Lwtutilities, and a